 While this tactic seems to be working well, there have been some issues with German translation and language issues in general.

 For the most part, the employees who are hired from out of the country must have some sort of German language proficiency.
-However, many businesses are realizing that even though their foreign employees speak German, they don’t always speak it quite well enough to be really productive or efficient.
+However, many businesses realize that even though their foreign employees speak German, they don’t always speak it quite well enough to be productive or efficient.

 Some employers have offered business translation workshops, but some German companies, like Teckentrup, have found that their offers do not draw in that many people.
 Employers have noticed that the majority of their foreign employees don’t like to admit that their German needs a little work.

-Teckentrup has found their own solution to this problem though.
+Teckentrup has found its solution to this problem, though.
 There are unofficial language representatives in the company, and they usually speak to the management on behalf of a fairly large group of employees who share a common language.

 Management has started to petition these representatives to ask the employees to start attending German language workshops, and more people have accepted and begun to learn more in-depth German language that pertains to their specific jobs.

 To further help with language barriers that make hiring foreign employees tricky, some companies have started entertainment clubs among the employees like cooking nights or book clubs.
 Anything to draw more employees into the job force and convince them to learn German well enough to do their job and do them well.